Recruiting a new manager can be one of the most important and influential hires you’ll ever make.

 Will they fit into your workplace culture?

-“Making sure a candidate’s management style is a good cultural fit for your company is essential,” Richard continues.
+“Making sure a candidate’s management style is a good cultural fit for your company is essential,” Daniel continues.
 “To get a sense of whether a candidate is right for you, ask them how their current director would describe their managerial technique.”
 Not only will this reveal their style, it will also give you a good indication of how they perceive themselves, he adds.

 Another important question to ask is whether their management style has changed over time.
 “An important trait of good managers is the ability to change their management style over time and adapt to new technology, colleagues and working practices.
 You should also ask them if they’ve received feedback on their management, and if they have, whether they’ve been able to respond positively to it.”